Frequently Asked Questions / Pricing

 Q: Do you sharpen ceramic knives?

 A: Yes, we do.
-Ceramic knives require special diamond-coated wheels for sharpening due to their extreme hardness.
+Ceramic knives require special diamond abrasives for sharpening due to their extreme hardness.
 Please note that ceramic knives are more brittle than steel knives, and we handle them with the utmost care.

 Process & Pricing